YajwinGrover/StoreAllPasswords/README.md

 2. List all the sites you have passwords for
 3. Delete and add passwords and sites
 4. Prompt you for a master password before copying the password to your clipboard

+*The json file is not included so if you want to use my code, you can but make sure to change lines # to the path of your json file